Monday, December 22, 2025

 The worst part of disenfranchised grief comes from people who believe it’s their right to force their own opinions onto a person silently suffering.
 My manager was one example.
 I remember a time being in her office, doing the brilliant work I always did for her and for the university.
 I don’t remember why and how this conversation came about, but she implied that it was my fault for not having a family, and that I can have a child on my own.
 The tone in how it was conveyed, intensified my internal pain.
 I tried to respond but all I could do was place my head in my hands, something I tend to do when I feel “defeated” with such insensitive words and behaviour.
 This is an example of what people experiencing disenfranchised grief are confronted with, like the suppressed grief itself isn’t enough.

-Because I could never get a word in edgewise to respond to such unsolicited comments (it’s pointless to even try with such personality types), I’d sit outside the chapel on campus, and when my dear friend and colleague, the campus minister, would walk by, I’d share my reply with her.
+Because I could never get a word in edgewise to respond to such unsolicited comments (it was pointless to even try), I’d sit outside the chapel on campus, and when my dear friend and colleague, the campus minister, would walk by, I’d share my reply with her.
 Here’s what I said that day: I don’t tell people how to live their lives.
 Their choices and their private life is their business.
 I care who they are in how they treat people in their everyday interactions.
 So I don’t accept people telling me how to live my life.
 It’s not their place and it’s not their right.

 I don’t appreciate people forcing their opinions and judgements onto me.
 For me, it started with marriage.
-Marriage is a sacrament.
-Marriage is blessed.
-Marriage is sacred.
 God Himself said at Creation that it is not good for man to be alone, he needed a helper.
-For me, that included someone who would have my back, and would believe in me, as I would believe in him.
 But I only encountered men who helped themselves (so to speak) and contributed the final blow of trauma and loss with a big serving of shame and humiliation.

 We each have a right to feel safe in our grief and trauma.
 With personality types like the example I gave, it’s private and none of their business, for obvious reasons.
 I guarded myself as best I could (given the circumstances), and never wished or agreed to discuss it.
 But the more “private” you are, the more speculative gossip occurs.
 A person in such an environment is damned if they do, damned if they don’t.